MRS Residency 2 (9cp) (10024.1)

 - A major hospital,

 Note: The ACT / Canberra / Queanbeyan has only a limited number of clinical placement sites.
 You CANNOT expect that all clinical placements in your Medical Imaging degree course will be undertaken in the ACT / Canberra / Queanbeyan.
 You WILL be required to travel interstate during the Medical Imaging degree course to complete the clinical requirements of the course.
-This will likely be more than 50% of your placements.

 This unit contains participatory elements vital to the professional learning outcomes for this unit.
 Except in the case of extenuating circumstances, 100% attendance is expected at all scheduled on-campus classes such as lectures, workshops and laboratories.
 100% participation is required in all clinical placements.
 It is expected that students unable to fulfil these participation requirements will inform the Unit Convenor as soon as practical by email.
 Consideration will be given for illness, however evidence such as a medical certificate will be required.